engraving-challenges/main/4-using-git.md

 Now `git status` should again report "nothing to commit, working directory clean".

-Note that while there is no need to create copies of your engraving file (Git will save all stages of the file when you commit), we ask you to create new pdf files for each commit, because that will be easier to view later on.

 ### Adding new files to the repository

 Git only tracks changes in the files that were once "added" to the repository with `git add`.
 In other words, if you just place a file inside the repository working directory and try to make a commit, Git won't look at that file.

-Adding new files is very easy.
-Create a new file (for example it can be an empty file created with your notation software, which you will later fill with music from the challenge) and run `git status`.
+Adding new files to the repo is very easy.
+Create a new file (for example the `progress-report.md` file, or an empty file created with your notation software that will be filled with music from the challenge) and run `git status`.
 It should list your file under "Untracked files":

     [...]